 It would be really sad to lose the game.

-The sentences are certainly efficient, and they’re classically used to set a scene.
+These sentences are certainly efficient, and they’re classically used to set a scene.
 But the sentences can be rewritten to be more exacting and colorful and/or to put the emphasis on what’s important.
-And further, they may create a picture with more emotion, putting your reader’s initial focus on the real issue and hooking the reader into the story.
+Furthermore, they may create a picture with more emotion, putting your reader’s initial focus on the real issue and hooking the reader into the story.

 On the other hand, the sentences might be arranged.